 All students are expected to observe traffic regulations.
-The school reserves the right to suspend and/or revoke campus parking privileges of any student who violates parking rules and regulations or is not in good standing in the school.
-Students whose permits are revoked will not be reimbursed any portion of the parking fee.
+Failure to follow school parking rules, school parking expectations, or traffic regulations can result in a parking fine, suspension of parking, or revocation of parking privileges.
+Students whose permits are revoked will not be reimbursed for any portion of the parking fee.